Daniel-KM/Omeka-S-module-XmlViewer/README.md

 * Copyright Daniel Berthereau, 2019-2021

-First version of this module was built for the future digital library of [Association Valentin Haüy], with the help of the Observatoire de la vie littéraire [OBVIL] of [Sorbonne Université].
+First version of this module was built for the future digital library of [Association Valentin Haüy], with the help of the Observatoire des textes, des idées et des corpus [OBTIC] of [Sorbonne Université].
 Some code was integrated from the module [Next].

 [XML Viewer]: https://gitlab.com/Daniel-KM/Omeka-S-module-XmlViewer